BgeeDB/bgee-unil/src/markdown/support/present_absent-expression-calls/Expression_call_search.md

 * **Expression score:** This value represents the normalized expression level of the gene in that condition after merging all supporting data types.
 It is scaled from 0, meaning this gene was on average the one with the lowest expression, to 100 which indicates that this gene has high expression in that condition compared to all other genes.
 Briefly, the expression scores are based on non-parametric statistics, where conditions are ranked based on the gene expression levels.
 These ranks are then normalized across conditions, genes, and data types, and transformed into an expression score going from 0 (= low expression) to 100 (= high expression) for a more intuitive use.
 This non-parametric statistics allow comparison of gene expression in a quantitative manner across species and conditions, without requiring batch-correction procedures.

 * **Expression score confidence:** Bgee's assessment of how confident we are on the validity of the expression score results.
 There are two possible values, high or low.
 Our estimation of the validity of the score is determined by looking at the data types used for the expression score calculations.
-If the score is low and only non quantitative methods such as in situ hybridization or EST are used, we set its value to low.
+If the score is low and only non-quantitative methods such as in situ hybridization or EST are used, we set its value to low.

 * **Supporting data types:** In this column, we have 5 squares each representing a different method which Bgee integrates to make the presence/absence calls.
 The data types that were used to produce the calls of each row is colored in green, all squares in gray show the data types not used for the call either because no data was available for that method in the selected gene and condition, or those data types were filtered out by the user in order to make the expression calls.